hakluke/hakcheckurl/README.md

 # hakcheckurl

-Takes a list of URLs and returns their HTTP response codes
+Takes a list of URLs and returns their HTTP response codes.
+This tool is perfect for quickly determining the status of multiple web pages, especially when combined with other tools.

+This tool was written to be chained with [hakrawler](https://github.com/hakluke/hakrawler) to easily check the response codes of discovered URLs.

+## Features
+- **Concurrent Processing**: Utilize multiple threads to speed up the checking process.
+- **Configurable Timeout**: Define how long each request should wait before timing out.
+- **Retry Mechanism**: Automatically retry failed requests to handle temporary network glitches.

 This tool was written to be chained with [hakrawler](https://github.com/hakluke/hakrawler) to easily check the response codes of discovered URLs.